 To me, what’s interesting is the intimacy of the war.
 It was personal to everyone who wrote about it in the 19th century.
 It was small enough that people didn’t just use it to fill pages.

-But there were at least two events during that war which changed America forever, even if they didn’t have their full effect for another two hundred years.
+But there were at least two events during that war that changed America forever, even if they didn’t have their full effect for another two hundred years.
 (Stay tuned for news on where these stories will be published.)
 And there were men who came out of it changed for life.

 Those few historians who say that the war is forgotten have never visited the haunted houses, have never visited the old boats, have never talked to anyone in the navy, and have likely not read very much in the library either.

 There is one more thing that makes Tripoli fascinating, something I didn’t discover until December.
-I haven’t seen anyone tackle it head on, but there is something very strange about the histories of Tripoli.
+I haven’t seen anyone tackle it head-on, but there is something very strange about the histories of Tripoli.
 But that is another story.